HopLittleBunny/WorkReads/privacy.md

 This information is used only to maintain app stability and reliability.

-WorkReads does not store IP addresses for tracking purposes.
+WorkReads does not store IP addresses for advertising or behavioral tracking purposes.

 2. How We Use Information